PJO017/PJO017/README.md

 - 👋 Hi, I’m Paul Ofremu Jr.
-- 📚 I'm a CS major at Georgia State University
-- 👀 I’m interested in backend development
+- 👀 I’m interested in backend development and distrubuted cloud computing systems
 - 🌱 Typescript and Golang
 - 📫 How to reach me pauljrofremu@gmail.com